Wrongful Death Claims Lawyer in Atlanta, GA

 - The deceased’s estate

-A personal injury attorney experienced in Georgia wrongful death law can help you better understand what a claim would look like in your case, potential damages, and how a court might award damages depending on the status of survivors of the deceased.
+A personal injury attorney experienced in Georgia wrongful death lawyer can help you better understand what a claim would look like in your case, potential damages, and how a court might award damages depending on the status of survivors of the deceased.

 What Damages Can You Claim in a Wrongful Death Case?